Neoteroi/BlackSheep-Docs/docs/routing.md

 A router can have filters based on headers, host name, query string parameters, and custom user-defined filters.

-Query string filters can be defined using the `params` parameter, by host using the `host` parameter:
+Query string filters can be defined using the `params` parameter, and host name filters can be defined using the `host` parameter:

 ```python
 filter_by_query = Router(params={"version": "1"})